-Eschewing a classical linear narrative forecloses on a cathartic liberal reading so typical of other historically-informed dramas (and so inappropriate here).
+Eschewing a classical linear narrative technique forecloses on a cathartic liberal reading that is so typical of other historically-informed dramas—and naturally inappropriate here.

 A few people are surprised by Jack Fisk's bar/barbershop combination; indeed, even Fisk himself implies it might be an anachronism.
 However, there's at least one of these in the opening moments of Howard Hawk's Rio Bravo (1959).